Brookfield-LaGrange Park School District 95

 Brookfield-LaGrange Park School District 95 (D95) is a school district headquartered in Brookfield, Illinois in the Chicago area.

 Brookfield - Lagrange Park School District 95 has 2 schools Brook Park Elementary School and S.E.
 Gross Middle School.

-It includes most of Brookfield and parts of LaGrange Park and North Riverside.
+It includes most of Brookfield and parts of LaGrange Park.

 Mark Kuzniewski became the superintendent in 2009.
 He retired in the 2024 - 2025 school year.
 He was previously the principal of Buffalo Grove District 102's Aptakisic Junior High School.
 In 2020, Kuzniewski received a five-year contract renewal.

 Ryan Evans became the superintendent in 2025.
 He previously was a Social Studies teacher, Assisant principal and principal at S.E.
 Gross Middle School.